 As we mentioned before, one of our favorite ways to incorporate glycolic acid into our skincare routine is through our daily moisturizer.
 Since we apply it each morning and/or night, our skin is able to stay continually hydrated, fresh, and bright.
 And who doesn't love that?
 Especially when we're right on the heels of the summer season.

 Mario Badescu's Glycolic Renewal Complex combines glycolic acid with papaya extract to achieve the utmost radiance.
-Those are then blended with oils to provide deep hydration and wrinkle-filling effects.
+Those are then blended with oils meant to provide deep hydration and wrinkle-filling effects.

 For those of us who are particularly ingredient-wary, this Clark's Botanicals cream might do the trick.
 It promises to smooth and soften skin (thanks to the clarifying and exfoliating glycolic acid found inside).

 This face lotion combines the buzziest skincare ingredients out there.
-There's marine algae extract, collagen, hyaluronic acid, and glycolic acid to simultaneously hydrate, clarify, and protect the skin.
+There's marine algae extract, collagen, hyaluronic acid, and glycolic acid meant to simultaneously hydrate, clarify, and protect the skin.

 This cream offers all the glycolic acid benefits that we know and love, but with a soothing formulation that may be more apt for sensitive skin, thanks to hyaluronic acid, vitamin E, and chamomile.